microsoft/SimplePlaces/README.md

 Initialize() function contains the compatibility check for devices that have different sensorCore SDK service.

-UpdateScreenAsync() is the method wich queries the SensorCore SDK Place Monitor for the known places during the current day or the last seven days, by calling: GetPlaceHistoryAsync().
+UpdateScreenAsync() is the method which queries the SensorCore SDK Place Monitor for the known places during the current day or the last seven days, by calling: GetPlaceHistoryAsync().
 Push pins are created to indicate the visited places.
 Place information is added to the push pin and it will be displayed on message dialog when tapped.

 ShowHistory() function gets history of places visited from last seven days by calling GetPlaceHistoryAsync() and displays the result in a message dialog, by tapping the application bar button.

 3. Version history
 --------------------------------------------------------------------------------
 * Version 1.1.0.0: The first release.